 If needed, Jenny is able to use the $12,000 at any time.
 However, by taking money out of her offset account this will directly affect the amount of interest she pays on her loan.

-We've illustrated this example in a handy info graphic below.
+We've illustrated this example in the pop-up graphic below.